saulijappinen/tikawe_great_hockey_lines/log.md

 **18.11.25**

 * version 3 pushed to master
-* start of additional information pages
+* start of ratings = other user input

 **17.11.25**